a woman stands between sliding doors at the entrance to the working area of a hotel suite complete with desk, table, couches, etc.

 Theaters in Philadelphia

 The Roman Theater was pretty steep and slippery in the rain, but that didn’t stop us from exploring it.
 We also saw the smaller Odeon Theater right next door.
-Amman was renamed to Philadelphia when the Nabateans took over in 300 BCE.
+The Romans changed the name of Amman to Philadelphia when the Nabateans took over around 300 BCE.
 It was known as Philadelphia for about 900 years.
-The Nabatean Kingdom was annexed into the Roman Empire in 106 CE.
-These theaters were then built by the Romans between 100 and 200 CE.
+The rest of the Nabatean Kingdom was annexed into the Roman Empire in 106 CE.
+These theaters were then built by the Romans between 100 and 200 CE (after annexing the entirety of the Nabatean Kingdom).
 They are really fun to see and explore, even in the rain.

 Nobody was hungry yet, but it was time for lunch.
 The food was great.
 We had a bunch of hummus that reminded me of the time Roe’e told us about sneaking into the West Bank to get tahini to make hummus.
 It was some of the best hummus we have had and the pitas were also really good.
 But wait, there’s more.
 We had piles of desserts that were fantastic.
 I honestly don’t know how we stuffed so much food down our throats.
 What a day!